baloise/employee-benefits/README.md

 The following information are for demonstration purposes only.
 Yet they are derived from the actual annual report data.

-The calcualations do not include any tax calculations / deductions.
+The calcualations do not include any fee or tax calculations / deductions.